Vargrak/HA_Kiosk/README.md

   - It is not on the HA page
   - It disconnected and recently reconnected
   - The user is not logged in

+Currently the script requires:
+  - Selenium for python
+  - Python 3.11
+  - Linux
+  - Firefox